dougwithseismic/strv-talk-001-react-is-dangerous-probably/README.md

 2. **Secure transfer of ownership**: If selling or transferring a project, ensure it's to a reputable party.
 Implement a thorough vetting process and consider gradual transfers of control.
 3. **Fail-safes and kill switches**: Consider implementing mechanisms to disable functionality if suspicious activity is detected.
 This could include server-side checks or built-in expiration dates that require manual renewal.

-## The Future of Web Security

-As we move forward, several trends and technologies may shape the future of web security:

-1. **Zero-trust architectures**: Assuming no actor, system or service operating from within or outside the network boundary is automatically trustworthy.
-This approach requires continuous verification and least-privilege access.
-2. **Edge computing and security**: As computation moves closer to the data source, new security paradigms will emerge.
-This includes securing edge nodes and implementing robust data protection at the point of collection.
-3. **AI in cybersecurity**: Both as a tool for defense and as a potential threat vector.
-AI can help detect anomalies and predict attacks, but it can also be used to create more sophisticated phishing attempts and social engineering tactics.

 ## Call to Action

 1. **Educate**: Share this story and its lessons with your team and the broader dev community.
 Organize workshops, write blog posts, and contribute to open discussions on web security.